olopez94/Google_data/01_Foundations/Week02/Thinking about analytical thinking/readme.md

   <li>Visualization</li>
   <p>The graphical representation of information.
 Visualization is important because visuals can help data analysts understand and explain information more effectively. </p>
   <li>Strategy</li>
+  <p>Strategizing helps data analysts see what they want to achieve with the data and how they can get there.
+Strategy also helps improve the quality and usefulness of the data we collect.
+By strategizing, we know all our data is valuable and can help us accomplish our goals. </p>
   <li>Problem-orientation</li>
+  <p> Data analysts use a problem- oriented approach in order to identify, describe, and solve problems. </p>
   <li>Correlation</li>
+  <p>Being able to identify a correlation between two or more pieces of data.
+A correlation is like a relationship.
+Correlation does not equal causation.</p>
   <li>Big-picture and detail-oriented thinking</li>
+  <p> This means being able to see the big picture as well as the details.
+If you only focus on individual pieces, you wouldn't be able to see past that, which is why big-picture thinking is so important.
+It helps you zoom out and see possibilities and opportunities. </p>
   </ol>